omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/quickstart.md

 } from '@imtbl/imx-wallet-sdk-web';

 (async () => {
-  // Builds the sdk object
-  const sdk = await WalletSDK.build({
+  // Builds the Wallet SDK object const sdk = await WalletSDK.build({
     env: ENVIRONMENTS.STAGING,
     /*
-      RPC config is just used for WalletConnect supporting.
-If it is the case, make sure to set the RPC config following this reference: https://docs.walletconnect.com/quick-start/dapps/web3-provider#provider-options
+      RPC config is only required if the WalletConnect provider (L1_PROVIDERS.WALLET_CONNECT) is being used.
+Follow this reference for the RPC config: https://docs.walletconnect.com/quick-start/dapps/web3-provider#provider-options
     */
     rpc: {